ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

 At this point, your app runs with a vocabulary of 100 words.
 Test this by playing and resetting a few times to see you're getting different words.
 You could print the word chosen to the command line so you don't have to guess - but this is just for testing purposes!
 Take that out of the final product.

 Finally, switch from dictionary.txt to wordlist.txt to have a list of 3000+ words.
-It's a simple little word game.
+Now it's a simple little word game, but realistic.

 ## Embellishments

 Naturally, you'll want to make little stylistic changes.
 Put your name on the title bar or find a better name for the class.
 Change colors of the letter buttons with a line like letterButtons[i].setBackground(Color.PINK) in the for loop that instantiates them.
 You may want to adjust the size or face of the font for the letters.
-I also noticed that when words with more than one M or W came up, the buttons were too narrow - you could fix that by pushing the frame width up by 50 or so.
+I also noticed that when words with more than one M or W came up, the buttons were too narrow - you could fix that by pushing the frame width up by 50 pixels or so.

 A vastly larger change would be this: include a larger dictionary.
 You can find files like this online - Scrabble players frequently compile these.
 The problem with that is that it has a uniform probability of choosing each word.
 So "dog" and "antidisestablishmentarianism" will show up just as often.
 If you're worried about that, maybe use a line like
 ```